stuckinsnow/stuckinsnow/README.md

 * Adobe CC (entire cloud), Figma

-### Photography
+#### Photography

-Lastly, I am a photographer but I do this just for fun!
-I pursued this hobby to prove to myself I could get good at something I had no hidden talent at, and I've enjoyed it since.
-I still don't think it comes as naturally to me as coding, but it's a nice relaxing hobby: [photocasa.net](https://photocasa.net).
+Lastly, I am a photographer but I have stopped taking it seriously!
+I originally pursued this hobby to prove to myself I could get good at something I had no hidden talent at, and I've enjoyed it since.
+I still don't think it comes as naturally to me as coding, but it's a nice and relaxing hobby: [photocasa.net](https://photocasa.net).
+It has taught me a lot about colour theory and lighting, things I have found useful when designing projects.

+* Adobe Photoshop
+* Capture One Pro